rwlowry/gcloud-scripts/README.md

 These are just some scripts I've been using to automate gcloud server creation.
+They are really just for conveniece, because gcloud commands can get very verbose!
+They are really very simple, and I have tried my best to keep variables at the top of each file to change common parameters.

+Just read the scripts before you run them!
+You can change the zone and machine types and all that in the scripts.
+Just about the only options they take are instance names.

 ## Creating a server image: